 This booklet will help you understand and prepare for your surgery.

 Please review this information with the nurse and your family.

-PATIENT NAME:

-PRE-SURGICAL CARE CLINIC APPOINTI MENT:

-SURGERY TYPE:

-SURGEON NAME:

-SURGERY DATE:
+Handbook for: -

+Pre-Surgical Care Clinic Appointment:

+Surgery type:

+Surgeon:

+Surgery Date:

-PLEASE ARRIVE AT: Subject to change, the office will notify you of any changes.
-(Normally 2-hours prior to the surgery time)
+$m{}$ Subject to change, the office will notify you of any change

+Please arrive at: (normally 2 hours prior to surgery time)